Hyperelliptic curves, the scanning map, and moments of families of quadratic L-functions

-\begin{examplex} Let $L \to X$ be a complex line bundle, and let $\mathsf X$ denote the log scheme defined by the zero section of this bundle.
+\begin{examplex} Let $L \to X$ be a line bundle on a complex variety, and let $\mathsf X$ denote the log scheme defined by the zero section of this bundle.
 Then $\mathsf X^\KN$ is diffeomorphic to the unit circle bundle over $X(\C)$ with respect to some bundle metric on $L$. \end{examplex}